temporal-hpc/mimir/README.md

 ```

 When successful, the above commands should create the `cudaview` library, which
-links to a test battery and a script that performs Gibbs sampling.
+links to a number of included sample programs making use of it.

 # Installing
 TODO